jtladner/PracticalComputing_Spring2022/Week03_Shell-pt2/readme.md

 ### Preparation for next class

 Python scripts are generally simple text files that are executed on the command line, just like the bash shell scripts we will be generating in today's class.
 However, there are also GUIs available that allow for python scripts (and those written in other programming languages), to be written and executed without needing the command line.
-We will use this type of interactive interface for our initial introduction to Python programming next week and again, later in the class, when we learn how to use Python to generate figures.
+We will use this type of interactive interface for our initial introduction to Python programming and also later in the class, when we learn how to use Python to generate figures.
 The interactive GUI we will use is called Jupyter Notebook (NOT Jupyter Lab!).

 1. Install Jupyter Notebook

 There are multiple ways that you can [install the Jupyter Notebook](http://jupyter.org/install), but I highly recommend installing using the [Anaconda Distribution](https://www.anaconda.com/download/).
 Anaconda is available for Windows, Linux and MacOS and the Jupyter Notebook is automatically installed as a part of the Anaconda distribution.
 Please install the Python 3 version of Anaconda.
-Although your book uses Python 2, Python 3 is the is the current version and it is pretty easy to translate commands between the two versions.
+Although your book uses Python 2, Python 3 is the current version and it is pretty easy to translate commands between the two versions.

 After Anaconda has been installed, open a terminal window (Mac/Linux) or the "Anaconda Prompt" (Windows) and run the following command: ```jupyter notebook```